Cardiff University Chaplaincy Request

 September 19, 2025

 The university chaplaincy is a great way to build strong connections between local parishes and the Church's mission to evangelize.
-Many Catholic students choose to study at Cardiff University, Cardiff Met, South Wales University, and The Royal Welsh College of Drama and Music.
+Many Catholic students choose to study at Cardiff University, Cardiff Met, South Wales University, and The Royal Welsh College of Music and Drama .
 For these students, this is a challenging yet exciting time as they transition from living with their families to living on their own.

 During this time, students can re-examine their faith while being exposed to many different beliefs, including those who have no faith.
 The chaplaincy is there for both students and university staff.